 When things go wrong at work, you could face two types of consequences: immediate challenges and long-term repercussions.
 Unfortunately, business interruption risks – those factors that force you to put your operations and revenue stream on hold – can be easily overlooked.

-In their 2018 Risk Barometer report, Allianz pinpoints business interruption as the most important business risk – for the sixth consecutive year.
+In their 2021 Risk Barometer report, Allianz pinpoints business interruption as the most important business risk, followed by pandemic outbreak and cyber incidents.
 The report highlights some key causes that any business owner should keep in mind, and while some of these may come as no surprise, other risks are newer on the scene and tend to affect a wide variety of businesses.

 What exactly is business interruption?
 Find out more about this crucial coverage here.